 The typical asking rate per listing is in the $30's per square foot per year.
-The Lake Union region is seeing a an increase in rates.
-In the last 3 months, the median rate rose $38 per sqft per year.
+The Lake Union submarket is going through a an increase in rates.
+In the last 3 months, the median rate rose $7 per sqft per year.
+That's a 21% rise in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Lake Union submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Lake Union submarket has greater rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 15 listings have been posted online, which means spaces are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 7% of the listings in the Lake Union are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 12 listings have come on the market, which means spaces are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,320 sqft.
-Most properties in this market are around 2 stories.
+The standard measurement for office space in this area is around 1,690 sqft.
+Most buildings in this area are approximately 2 floors.
 Most buildings in this area were built in 1980 and are Class B.